This post may contain affiliate links. For more information, see our privacy policy.

 Summer is the time to use them with great abandon as they are readily available and can transform your meals from average to extraordinary.

 If you don't have space or time to grow fresh herbs, this method will also work with the bunches of summer herbs sold at farmer's markets.
-Don't try it with grocery store herbs in the little plastic packets however, they've been away from "their mama" for too long and won't survive.
+Don't try it with grocery store herbs in the little plastic packets, though great in the winter when it's all we have, they've been away from "their mama" for too long to work with this little trick.

-If you do grow your own fresh herbs, you'll love this simple little trick!
-It will save you lots of steps and will make it super easy to always have these fragrant, tasty sprigs of deliciousness at your fingertips for cooking all summer long!
+If you love fresh herbs, you'll love this simple little trick!
+If you grow your own or purchase them at your local farmers' market, this technizue will save you lots of steps and time.
+It will also make it super easy to always have these fragrant, tasty sprigs of deliciousness at your fingertips for cooking all summer long!
+ENJOY!

 Thought for the day: